ethereum/hive/simulators/ethereum/engine/README.md

 PoS Chain is continued on top of C.
 Verification is made that Client 1 Re-orgs to chain G -> C -> ...

-- Transition on an Chain with Invalid Terminal Block, Incorrectly Configured Higher Total Difficulty Client 1 starts with chain G -> A, Client 2 starts with chain G -> A -> B.
+- Transition to a Chain with Invalid Terminal Block, Incorrectly Configured Higher Total Difficulty Client 1 starts with chain G -> A, Client 2 starts with chain G -> A -> B.
 Client 1's configured TTD is reached by A.
 Client 2's configured TTD is reached by B.